Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies

 \section{The Busemann-Petty Centroid Inequality and Random Processes Without Independence}

-We start by obtaining the higher-order Busemann-Petty centroid inequality, Theorem~\ref{t:BPCH}, as a direct corollary of the higher-order Petty's projection inequality.
+We start by obtaining the $\hid$th-order Busemann-Petty centroid inequality, Theorem~\ref{t:BPCH}, as a direct corollary of the $\hid$th-order Petty's projection inequality.
 We list it here again for the convenience of the reader.